gholler-sopra/hydrator-plugins/transform-plugins/docs/UnionSplitter-splittertransform.md

 This means the union splitter will have three output ports, one for each schema in the union.

-If a record contains an integer for the 'item' field, it will be emitted to the 'int' port with output schema:
+If a record contains an integer for the 'item' field, it is emitted to the 'int' port with the following output schema:

     +===============================+
     | name  | type                  |